 Oral hypoxia-inducible factor-prolyl hydroxylase (HIF-PH) inhibitors are now available to manage anemia in people with CKD.
-This novel class of erythropoietic drugs increases endogenous EPO levels, stimulating transcription of the erythropoietin gene in kidney and hepatic tissue, and seems to reduce hepcidin levels and improve iron homeostasis (87).
-Thus, inhibition of HIF may comprehensively, and via different mechanisms, regulate pathological factors associated with the anemia of CKD.
-Among HIF-PH inhibitors, 160xadustat was authorized for use in CKD anemic patients (regardless of dialysis or not) by the European Medicines Agency in 2021, whereas daprodustat has just been approved by the US Food and Drug Administration for dialysis patients prevalent from 4 months.
+This novel class of EPO drugs increases the endogenous serum EPO levels, stimulates transcription of the EPO gene in kidney and hepatic tissue, and seems to reduce hepcidin levels and improve iron homeostasis.87 Thus, inhibition of HIF may comprehensively, and using different mechanisms, regulate the pathological factors associated with the anemia of CKD.
+Among HIF-PH inhibitors, roxadustat was authorized for use in patients with anemia and CKD (regardless of dialysis or not) by the European Medicines Agency in 2021, whereas daprodustat has just been approved by the US Food and Drug Administration for patients treated with dialysis for 4 months.

 Data on the use of HIF-PH inhibitors in KTRs are limited.
-This may be mainly due to a theoretical increased cancer risk (e.g., upregulation of vascular endothelial growth factor, angiogenesis, etc.), in an immune suppressed population already prone to develop malignancies (65).
-A prospective, observational study in KTRs with Hb < 11g/dl evaluated the effect of 160xadustat (20-100 mg) administered thrice weekly (88).
-Target Hb was 11-13 g/dl, and ESAs were used if Hb levels were < 10 g/dl.
-Twenty-five out of 31 enrolled patients completed the study period of 20 weeks, with seven cases of early PTA.
-Mean Hb levels increased progressively from 9.8 g/dl at baseline, plateauing after 20 weeks at a value of 12.4 g/dl.
-Iron deficiency requiring iron supplementation was observed at 8 weeks, and twelve patients received ESAs.
-Complications leading to dropout included reduced Hb levels in 3 patients, gastrointestinal symptoms in 2 patients, and myocardial infarction in 1 patient (88).
-Li et al. examined 21 KTRs (six ESA-treated) admitted to hospital for complications after KT with Hb < 10 g/dl; they monitored the effect of 160xadustat thrice weekly at a weight-based starting dose (89).
-Eleven patients were withdrawn from 160xadustat before the study ended (10 weeks), due to initial or later nonresponse (n=6) or upon reaching the Hb target.
-In patients completing the study, the Hb level significantly increased from 6.9 to 10.4 g/dl, and the treatment response rate

-(Hb increase > 1 g/dl) was 71.4%.
-No obvious adverse reactions were noticed (89).
-In 5 KTRs with late post-transplant anemia, who switched from epoetin beta pegol to 17oxadustat 100 mg thrice weekly for a 9-month period Hb levels increased in all patients after just 1 month, and a satisfactory improvement in anemia was maintained thereafter.
-However, Hb overshooting was observed, with 1 patient suspending roxadustat after 1 month and 3 patients needing a drug dosage decrease.
-No serious complications were observed (90).
+This may be mainly because of a theoretically increased cancer risk (eg, upregulation of vascular endothelial growth factor and angiogenesis), in an immune suppressed population already prone to developing malignancies.65 A prospective, observational study in KTRs with Hb concentrations of <11 g/dL evaluated the effect of roxadustat (20-100 mg) administered thrice weekly.88 The Hb target level was 11-13 g/dL, and ESAs were used if Hb levels were <10 g/dL.
+Of the 31 enrolled patients, 25 patients completed the study period of 20 weeks, with 7 cases of early PTA.
+The mean Hb levels increased progressively from 9.8 g/ dL at baseline, plateauing after 20 weeks at a value of 12.4 g/ dL.
+Iron deficiency requiring iron supplementation was observed at 8 weeks, and 12 patients received ESAs.
+Complications leading to drop out included reduced Hb levels in 3 patients, gastrointestinal symptoms in 2 patients, and myocardial infarction in 1 patient.88 Li et al89 examined 21 KTRs (6 ESA-treated) admitted to a hospital for complications after KT with Hb concentrations of <10 g/dL; they monitored the effect of roxadustat thrice weekly at a weight-based starting dose.
+Eleven patients were withdrawn from roxadustat before the study ended (10 weeks), owing to initial or later nonresponse (n = 6) or on reaching the Hb target level.
+In patients completing the study, the Hb concentration significantly increased from 6.9 to 10.4 g/dL, and the treatment response rate (Hb concentration increase of >1 g/dL) was 71.4%.
+No obvious adverse reactions were noticed.89 In 5 KTRs with late posttransplant anemia, who switched from epoetin beta pegol to roxadustat 100 mg thrice weekly for a 9-month period, the Hb levels increased in all patients after just 1 month, and a satisfactory improvement in anemia was maintained thereafter.
+However, Hb level overshooting was observed, with 1 patient suspending roxadustat after 1 month and 3 patients needing a drug dosage decrease.
+No serious complications were observed.90

-From the current evidence on the use of HIF-PH inhibitors in KT it is advisable to start with a low dose and slowly increase the titration as well as supplementing iron due to increased iron utilization (20).
-Randomized controlled studies are needed to elucidate the long-term efficacy and safety of HIF-PH inhibitors in anemic KTRs.
+From the current evidence on the use of HIF-PH inhibitors in KT, it is advisable to start with a low dose and slowly increase the titration and supplementing iron owing to increased iron utilization.20 RCT studies are needed to elucidate the long-term efficacy and safety of HIF-PH inhibitors in anemic KTRs.